jeffqchen/jSmartSW/README.md

 # Main Features

-- Automatically switch profiles on the RetroTink 4K with input changes on the gSCARTsw
+Enhancing gSCARTsw:
 - Control which input is active on the gSCARTsw, beside using it's orignal auto input detection.
-- See which input is selected on the gSCARTsw from the OLED screen or RGB LEDs.
+- Display input is selected on the gSCARTsw from the OLED screen or RGB LEDs.
 - Power the gSCARTsw with a barrel jack or USB-C, with an actual power switch that can turn power off.

+Work with RetroTink 4K:
+- Automatically switch profiles on the RetroTink 4K with input changes on the gSCARTsw.
 - Control RetroTink 4K with various USB controllers, or even a keyboard/mouse.
+- Power RetroTink 4K via USB-C.

 Please refer to [Project Wiki Pages](https://github.com/jeffqchen/jSmartSW/wiki) for more detailed information.